saratikkurthy/pyutilities/README.md

 # pyutilities
-Python utilities to convert documents
+Python utilities to convert documents from images to text Utility to convert PDF images to gray scale